Cancer Research UK logo.

 • Provox valve

-Your valve must be kept clean.
+It is important your valve is kept clean.
 If it gets blocked, air can't pass through it easily and you won't be able to speak.
-Your nurse shows you how to take out the valve, clean it and put it back.
-You can practice this until you are confident enough to do it on your own.
+Your speech and language therapist and nurse show you how to look after the valve.
+And will help you until you are confident enough to do it on your own.

 Difficulty speaking